 School transportation is a privilege extended to students who qualify under state regulations and who obey the code of conduct for bus transportation.
 Student and parent cooperation is imperative.
 It shall be the duty of passengers transported in school buses owned and operated by public school districts to conduct themselves in an orderly manner.
 Students who do not conduct themselves properly as set forth in the rules and regulations will not be allowed to ride a South Tippah school bus.
-Severe student behavior on a school bus jopardizes the safety and welfare of the student as well as others.
+Severe student behavior on a school bus jeopardizes the safety and welfare of the student as well as others.
 Severe student behavior can also result in the suspension or other disciplinary action with the first offense and can be immediate.
-The purpose of any rule or regulation related to school buses.
+The purpose of any rule or regulation related to school transportation is to insure the safety of our students and staff and to provide for orderly operation of school buses.
 In accordance with this goal, students utilizing school transportation services shall adhere to rules and regulations of the State Board of Education, and rules and regulations adopted by the South Tippah School Board.